 Access: There are steps and uneven surfaces throughout the ruins, but wheelchair access is possible for most of the site.

 Opening Times: Open 10am-6pm daily, from April until September.
 From October to March the site is open 10am-4pm at the weekend.
 View details.

 Parking: There is limited car parking at the site.
-Further car parking, and toilets, can be found at the Abbey Hall Recreation Ground, a five minute walk from the site.
+Further parking can be found at the Abbey Hall Recreation Ground, a five minute walk from the site.